coderabbitai/coderabbit-docs/docs/about/support.md

 ### Can CodeRabbit review my existing PRs after integrating it?

 CodeRabbit would by default only review new PRs or existing PRs which have a new commit after the app is installed.
-You can, however, use `@coderabbitai review` command on the PR to trigger a review of existing PRs.
+You can, however, use the `@coderabbitai review` command on the PR to trigger a review of existing PRs.

 ### Who can add the repositories on CodeRabbit?